geistinteractive/sails-filemaker/README.md

 FileMaker is a different sort of database then typically used with Sails.js.
 This adapter is connects through FileMaker Server's Custom Web Publishing interface. [see guide](https://fmhelp.filemaker.com/docs/14/en/fms14_cwp_guide.pdf).

+**NOTE TO FILEMAKER USERS:** You really need to have at least some experience installing and running [nodejs](https://nodejs.org/) based projects.
+If you don't have nodejs and [sailsjs](http://www.sailsjs.org) installed, start there.
+You won't be able to get far without being able to get those installed and running.

+###Video###
+You can watch [this short video](http://vimeo.com/134790850) on how to get setup and running with sails-filemaker.
+The example below was creating during the screencast.

+###Example###
+Take a look at this [repo](https://github.com/geistinteractive/sails-filemaker-example) to see an example that connects to a FileMaker database running on localhost.

 ### Installation

 To install this adapter, run: